yyshen/whitepaper/README.md

 ## Contact

-@gernotheiser is the main author of the paper, please contact him for any queries on this paper at <gernot.heiser@seL4.systems>.
+Gernot Heiser is the main author of the paper, please contact him for any queries on this paper at <gernot@seL4.systems>.

 ## License